Transform our world by teaching the wonders of STEM

 Flexible class options

-Earn your Bachelor of Science degree in urban STEM education through real-time virtual online education courses combined with in-person STEM courses offered at our campuses in Detroit, Grand Rapids and Lansing.
+Earn your Bachelor of Science degree in Urban STEM Education through Livestream online+ education courses combined with in-person STEM courses offered at our campuses in Detroit, Grand Rapids and Lansing.

 FUSE Clubs ignite leadership and future educators